akeneo/pim-api-docs/content/event-platform/concepts.md

 Our platform standardises event data across services using the [CloudEvents specification](https://github.com/cloudevents/spec).
 CloudEvents provides a consistent structure for event data, ensuring interoperability and simplifying event handling.
 Each event includes essential metadata such as the event type, source, ID, and timestamp.

+The cloud event will be sent in a [structured mode](https://github.com/cloudevents/spec/blob/main/cloudevents/spec.md#message), meaning the event data and its metadata are in the payload you'll receive.
+This apply to every subscription destination type.

 Example of an event payload for a productDeleted event

 ```json[snippet:Event]